Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Tucked off the tip of Italy’s boot, the island of Sicily has been luring people to her shores at the crossroads of the Mediterranean Sea for millennia.

-For us, Sicily encapsulates everything we love about road tripping: roads through big, beautiful landscapes, layers of visible history, a vivid cultural scene and, best of all, pasta and vino!
+For us, Sicily encapsulates everything we love most about road tripping – roads through big, beautiful landscapes, layers of visible history, a vivid cultural scene and, best of all, pasta and vino!
+We came not knowing quite what to expect.
+We left knowing we have to come back.

 Our own Sicily road trip was just shy of two weeks and we loved it.
 With hindsight though, there are things we would do differently if we did the trip again.
+This is the result: a curated two-week itinerary shaped by our own experience of driving around Sicily, bringing together the places and experiences we would prioritise on a self-guided road trip of the island.

-Sicily Road Trip Snapshot
+Sicily Road Trip Itinerary – Quick Planner

-Overnight stops: 3 nights in Palermo, 2 nights in Trapani, 1 night in Agrigento, 4 nights in Syracuse, 2 nights in Taormina and 1 night in Cefalù.
+Overnight stops: 3 nights in Palermo | 2 nights in Trapani | 1 night in Agrigento | 4 nights in Syracuse/Ortigia | 2 nights in Taormina | 1 night in Cefalù.

 What’s the route?